james-hu/aws-serverless-dataflow/README.md

 Surveyed 48/209 topics in SNS
 Surveyed 65/250 subscriptions in SNS
 Surveyed 100/1115 stacks in CloudFormation
-Surveyed 120 APIs in API Gateway
-(1/2) Surveying API Gateway, SQS, SNS and CloudFormation... done Surveyed 85/410 buckets in S3
+Surveyed 98 REST APIs and 54 HTTP APIs in API Gateway (1/2) Surveying API Gateway, SQS, SNS and CloudFormation... done Surveyed 85/410 buckets in S3
 Surveyed 120/464 functions in Lambda